Patrick Bigaouette, M.D.

 These feelings may start in the first few days following delivery and can last up to two weeks.
 This timeline of symptoms vary by person.

 It's estimated the baby blues occur in 40–80% of women.
 It's important to remember everything you've been through for your baby and your family.
 Find moments to slow down, and be kind to yourself.

 Hand the baby to your partner, and take a shower or a nap.
 Remember your baby shower when all your friends offered to babysit?
 It's time to call in those favors.
 Get out of the house for a while.
 Even if you take the baby with you, a change of scenery can be beneficial to both of you.

 Baby blues are difficult, particularly when it's expected that having a new baby is supposed to be one of the happiest times in your life.
 Remember, these unexpected and difficult feelings are normal — and temporary — for most women.
 With mild symptoms, you do not need to seek treatment.
 As you adjust to your new life, the mood changes will improve.

 In some women, mood changes and physical discomforts of the postpartum period are severe, impairing daily functioning or persisting beyond two weeks after delivery.
 Episodes of sadness and crying spells may last all day; you may not be able to fall asleep; or you can’t get up to eat, bathe or care for your baby.
 These are all signs of a condition called postpartum depression.
 In extreme cases, thoughts of self-harm or harming the baby may occur.

 What is postpartum depression?

 Seek support from friends and family.
-And most important of all, if you or a loved one are having thoughts of suicide or harming someone else, call a crisis hotline or 911 immediately.Caitlin Dunham, M.D., is an obstetrician and gynecologist and sees patients at Mayo Clinic Health System in Austin, Minnesota.
+And, most importantly, if you or a loved one are having thoughts of suicide or harming someone else, call a crisis hotline or 911 immediately.